frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 In conclusion, the observed differences in execution times can be attributed to the distinct memory access patterns and associated overheads inherent in each approach.
 Understanding these nuances is crucial for making informed decisions when optimizing code for performance.

-And we will always have C. C-Style arrays will add performance to our code.
-However, C is not the focus of this text.
+In this way, if you are in a programming competition where execution time is one of the ranking factors, Brute Force is your solution.
+It deeply pains my heart to write this.
+And we will always have C. *C-Style arrays will add performance to our code.
+However, C is not the focus of this text*.
 Good luck with that.
 For us, having finished the basics, it's time to work on other classic problems.

+### Exercises: Variations of the Two Sum

+There are few interesting variations of Two-Sum problem:

+1. The array can contain both positive and negative integers.
+2. Each input would have exactly one solution, and you may not use the same element twice.
+3. Each input can have multiple solutions, and the same element cannot be used twice in a pair.
+4. The function should return all pairs that sum to the target value.

+Try to solve these variations.
+Take as much time as you need; I will wait.

 ## The Dynamic Programming Classic Problems